 What types of courses are available?

 We are looking for Indigenous APS employees to undertake any post-graduate study: from post-grad diplomas, through to Masters courses, all the way to PhDs.

 While some applicants will be interested in studying Indigenous-related courses or topics, it is not a requirement for this scholarship.

 The first step is to work out which post-graduate course is right for you.
 Course advice is available via the Foundation: we can put you in touch with the Tjabal Centre (ANU) or the Office of Indigenous Student Services (CDU) or the appropriate College.
 Holding a Bachelor degree is a minimum requirement for any post graduate study.
 Each course will have its own admission requirements and it is the responsibility of the applicant to ensure that they meet the admission requirements before submitting an application.

 Next, applicants submit applications for internal review to their agency.
 Each agency will choose appropriate candidates to put forward for shortlisting to the Pat Turner Scholarship Selection Committee.

 Agencies will nominate candidates who have high leadership potential, initiative, personal drive and resilience.
 Post-graduate study is demanding.
 The prescribed timeframe will be short, and high expectations are placed on scholars to deliver results in both their studies, and in Pat Turner/Sir Roland Wilson activities.

 Nominated candidates will be shortlisted by the Selection Committee before selection interviews are conducted.
 We will award up to six scholarships each year.

-Patricia Turner, AM is the daughter of an Arrente man and a Gurdanji woman and was raised in Alice Springs.
+Patricia Turner, AM is the daughter of an Arrernte man and a Gurdanji woman, Pat was raised in Alice Springs.